nathanvale/imessage-timeline/docs/npm-automation-token-setup.md

 **Solution:**

 1. Check token has "Read and write" permission
-2. Verify package name is `imessage-timeline`
+2. Verify package name is `chatline`
 3. Make sure you're an owner/maintainer of the package

 ### "401 Unauthorized" Error